 Own funds of Tier 1 capital are characterised by being components that can be used immediately and without restriction to hedge risks or losses as soon as they occur, the amount being recorded free of any foreseeable tax at the time it is calculated.
 These elements show stability and permanence over time, a priori higher than that of own funds of Tier 2 capital as explained below.
-As indicated in section 3.2 below, the Group's own funds of Tier 1 capital as at 31 December 2019 are basically made up of the Institute's equity and the retained profits and undisclosed reserves.
+As indicated in section 3.2 below, the Group's Tier 1 capital own funds as at 31 December 2020 consist mainly of the Institute's equity and actual and express reserves.

 On the other hand, own funds of Tier 2 capital are considered to be those defined in Part Two, Title I, Chapter 4 of the Solvency Regulation, with the limits and deductions established in said Regulation.
 Although these own funds comply with the definition of own funds established in the current regulations, they are characterised by having, a priori, a lower volatility or degree of permanence than the elements considered as own funds of Tier 1 capital.
-As indicated in section 3.2 below, as at 31 December 2019 there were no Group's own funds of Tier 2 capital.
+As indicated in section 3.2 below, as at 31 December 2020 there were no Group's own funds of Tier 2 capital.